-Support to Commonwealth and Allied Service and ex-service personnel
+Commonwealth and allied service and ex-service personnel

 Ex-serving members of commonwealth and allied countries are entitled to support from the RSA.
 They should be referred on to their appropriate veteran association or government agency depending if they need advocacy support or government services.
 Most western countries have a Ministry of Veterans Affairs equivalent which can be found online.
-The Royal Ex-commonwealth League (RCEL) is also available to help those who have served in the commonwealth forces, and is linked to other UK based charities to help former British service people in need in New Zealand.
+The Royal Commonwealth Ex-services League (RCEL) is also available to help those who have served in the commonwealth forces, and is linked to other UK based charities to help former British service people in need in New Zealand.
 If you are unsure about Ex-serving members of commonwealth and allied countries entitlements or eligibility contact your DSA if you need help in determining what is required when dealing with commonwealth or allied exservice personnel.